Mon to Fri:

 16 January

 When it comes to purifying the water in your home, you have two main options: point-of-use water filters that attach to individual taps or whole-home filtration systems that treat all the water entering your house.
-Both offer ways to improve water quality and remove contaminants, but they have key differences when it comes to effectiveness, convenience, and costs.
+Both offer ways to improve water quality and remove contaminants, but they have critical differences in effectiveness, convenience, and costs.

 Point-of-use filters are easy to install on specific taps and work well to provide cleaner water for drinking and cooking.
 However, they only treat a single faucet’s water.
 Whole home systems require professional installation but can filter all the water in a home for bathing, laundry, and more.